oceanprotocol/docs/discover/README.md

 How? **By helping _you_ monetize AI models and data, while preserving privacy.**

-Ocean is a decentralized data exchange protocol.
+Ocean is a decentralized data exchange protocol to drive AI.
 Its core tech is:
 - Data NFTs & datatokens, to enable token-gated access control, data wallets, data DAOs, and more.
 - Compute-to-data: buy & sell private data, while preserving privacy